Dorothy Lewis Bernstein: Career

 From 1943 to 1959, she taught at the University of Rochester, where she worked on existence theorems for partial differential equations.
 Her work was motivated by non-linear problems that were just being tackled by high-speed digital computers.
 In 1950, Princeton University Press published her book, Existence Theorems in Partial Differential Equations.
-She spent 1959–1979 as a professor of mathematics at Goucher College, where she was chairman of the mathematics department for most of that time (1960–1970, 1974–1979).
+She spent 1959–1979 as a professor of mathematics at Goucher College, where she was chair of the mathematics department for most of that time (1960–1970, 1974–1979).

 She professed that she was particularly interested combining pure and applied mathematics in the undergraduate curriculum.
 Due in great part to Bernstein's ability to get grants from the National Science Foundation, Goucher College was the first women's university to use computers in mathematics instruction, beginning in 1961.
 She developed an internship program for Goucher mathematics students to obtain meaningful employment experience.

 In 1972, she cofounded the Maryland Association for Educational Uses of Computers, and was interested in incorporating computers into secondary school mathematics.
 Bernstein was very active in the Mathematical Association of America, where she was on the board of governors from 1965 to 1968.
 She served as the vice president in 1972–1973, and later became the first female president of the MAA in 1979–1980.